-Today is the 32nd anniversary of the callous double murder of Koy Ien Saechao and Choy Fow Salee just north of Sacramento.
+Today is the 32nd anniversary of the callous double murder of Koy Ien Saechao and Choy Fow Saelee just north of Sacramento.

-This is a follow up, looking in greater detail at the claimed Zodiac letter mailed to the San Francisco Chronicle on May 6th 1986.
-This letter may not be by the hand of the Zodiac Killer or the two unfortunate victims described within it, but without doubt this letter is detailing the murders of Laotian couple Koy Ien Saechao (48) and Choy Fow Salee (40).
+This is a follow up, looking in greater detail at the claimed Zodiac letter mailed to the San Francisco Chronicle and postmarked San Francisco on May 6th 1986.
+This letter may not be by the hand of the Zodiac Killer, or the murderer of the two unfortunate victims described within it, but without doubt this letter is detailing the murders of Laotian couple Koy Ien Saechao (48) and Choy Fow Saelee (40).

 The couple had left their residence in Dorman Avenue, Yuba City (approximately 39 miles north of Sacramento) for the 195 mile (3 hour) journey to Merced County to visit their son in hospital.
-Later that day, April 22nd 1986, they would make the exhausting three hour journey back home - or so they thought.
+Later that day, on April 22nd 1986, they would make the exhausting three hour journey back home - or so they thought.
 Somebody would change these plans as they approached the interchange of Highway 99 and I-5 Sacramento, just north of the city.
-For whatever reason, the pair decided to pull over onto the hard shoulder of the freeway, and a decision that would ultimately prove deadly.
-A merciless killer approached their vehicle and unloaded 15 bullets into the car, blowing out both front side windows in a relentless barrage of gunfire.
+For whatever reason, the pair decided to pull over onto the hard shoulder of the freeway - a decision that would ultimately prove deadly.
+A merciless killer approached their vehicle and unloaded 15 bullets into the driver side window of the car, blowing out both front side windows in a relentless barrage of gunfire.
 Small caliber shell casings were strewn beside the vehicle.
-Koy Ien Saechao and Choy Fow Salee were left with no chance of survival at the hands of a brutal killer or killers.
+Koy Ien Saechao and Choy Fow Saelee were left with no chance of survival at the hands of a brutal killer or killers.

 This was not unlike the phone call, possibly received after the Lake Herman Road double murder: "Bidou and his partner had served a warrant on a Lake Herman Road cabin Dec.
 20, 1968, and were on their way to deposit some marijuana in the police department’s evidence locker when they were dispatched back to Lake Herman Road.
 Initially, they were told a woman was lying outside a car; they thought they were being sent to a crash.
 Police at first speculated it might have been a crank call, but the officers headed back north.
 But when they arrived, Bidou realized it was no crank call and no car accident.
 Instead, it was a sinister crime scene".

-Was the Zodiac Killer employing a similar tactic on April 22nd 1986, especially considering this time he is face-to-face with a Highway Patrol Officer and doesn't want to be detained?
+Was the Zodiac Killer employing a similar tactic on April 22nd 1986, especially considering this time he was face-to-face with a Highway Patrol Officer and didn't want to be detained?
 Whether this officer took any details from the hitchhiker, or gave a description is unknown, but the author of the 1986 letter may have referenced this encounter "two weeks" later.

 The Zodiac Killer was certainly keen on informing the police of his murders, as demonstrated by his payphone calls after both the Blue Rock Springs and Lake Berryessa attacks, when on both occasions he directed the police to the scene of the crime.